Viagounet/workspace-for-agents/README.md

 # Todo

 - dynamic:: for objects
-- split dynamic:: from rest of the message
 - add 'attached_files' to a mail
 - new action -> display available files
 - new action -> read excels